-Upto now, all the non-Hermitian models that we discussed are analytically diagonalizable.
-We will use those for studying dynamical states, especially by changing the magnetic fields.
-Apart from these models, we also consider model which can only be solved by numerical means or approximate methods.
-Specifically, we deal with $iXYZ$ models having $\mathcal{RT}$-symmetry with short range $(SR)$ and long range $(LR)$ interactions, given respectively by
+Up to now, all the non-Hermitian models that we discussed are analytically diagonalizable.
+Apart from these models, we also consider a model which can be solved only by numerical means or approximate methods.
+Specifically, we deal with $iXYZ$ models having $\mathcal{RT}$-symmetry with short- $(SR)$ and long-range $(LR)$ interactions, given, respectively by

 and